paulfitz/daff/README.md

 The library
 -----------

-The `daff` utility is a thin wrapper around a library called (through an accident of history) `coopyhx`.
-To use this library from Javascript, first include `coopyhx.js` on a webpage:
+To use this library from Javascript, first include `daff.js` on a webpage:
 ```html
 <script src="daff.js"></script>
 ```